 Those who experience period poverty struggle to purchase the products they need for their period.
 This can lead to them being unable to go to school or work, and participating in daily life can be made more challenging.

-For those who struggling from period poverty, it can create many challenges.
-Due to the stigma surrounding menstruation, many people can become shameful of having a period, stopping them from talking about it.
+For those who struggle with period poverty, it can create many challenges.
+Due to the stigma surrounding menstruation, many people can become ashamed of having a period, stopping them from talking about it.

-When talking about periods and menstruating, it's important to remember: not all menstrators are women, and not all women menstrate.
+When talking about periods and menstruation, it's important to remember: not all menstruators are women, and not all women menstrate.

 - To support all students who menstruate

-- To take away the stress of student's worrying about if they need to cut back on a food shop or not buy period products this month
+- To take away the stress of students worrying about whether they need to cut back on a food shop or not buy period products this month

 Accessing the products